DigitalPublishingToolkit/TOD18-Geoblocking/md/05LlamasRodriguezTunnelingmedia.md

 This reduced effort benefits tunnels users both because they take less time to construct the tunnel and because they are less likely to be found.
-There is no complete mapping of the existing sewage drains around the Mexico-US border, a region that extends almost 2000 miles, so authorities need to evaluate whether an underground construction is legitimate on an individual basis.
+There is no complete mapping of the existing sewage drains around the Mexico-U.S. border, a region that extends almost 2000 miles, so authorities need to evaluate whether an underground construction is legitimate on an individual basis.
 In addition, interconnecting tunnels take advantage of the geological affordances of the border region.
-The physical characteristics of the local soil, for instance, vary tremendously across the southern US border.
+The physical characteristics of the local soil, for instance, vary tremendously across the southern U.S. border.
 Any tunnel detection technology would need to adapt to different levels of porosity and texture, and tunnel task forces would have to map the variations in types of soil across the entire area they wanted to surveil.
 These